 The consumer price index (CPI) in 1936 was 7.5.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.55% per year.
-Prices in 2017 are 1638.7% higher than prices in 1936.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.55% per year.
+Prices in 2018 are 1645.3% higher than prices in 1936.

 |CPI in 1936||7.5|

 |CPI in 2018||130.9|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 You may use the following MLA citation for this page: “Inflation Rate in 1936 | Canada Inflation Calculator.”
 FinanceRef Inflation Calculator, Alioth Finance, 18 Jan.
 2018, http://www.in2013dollars.com/CAD-inflation-rate-in-1936.